HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version

-Although MPC techniques and protocols have seen much success in the cryptography community, it is still challenging to build practical MPC applications by utilizing these techniques.
+Although MPC techniques and protocols have seen much success in the cryptography community, it is still challenging to build practical MPC applications.
 Executing cryptographic protocols is notoriously slow, due to the encryption and communication overhead.
 The largest benchmark reported in Fairplay~\cite{malkhi2004fairplay} -- a secure two-party computation system -- was finding the median of two sorted input arrays containing ten 16-bit numbers from each party.
 Running the benchmark required execution of 4383 gates, and took over 7 seconds on a local area network.
 While improving computing capabilities and network bandwidth, implementation techniques can contribute to 3-4 orders of magnitude improvements~\cite{evans2017pragmatic}.
 These techniques include optimizations that reduce the number of gates and the depth of a circuit and reduce the computational costs of executing a cryptographic protocol.
 However, such optimizations do not exist in general-purpose compiler frameworks.

-While several MPC frameworks have been proposed~\cite{SPDZ,oblivC,scale-mamba,lu2019honeybadgermpc,aby,securenn,jiff,mpyc,zhang2013picco,ezpc,rastogi2014wysteria,liu2015oblivm,CBMC-GC,emp-toolkit,zahur2015obliv}, they either provide low-level cryptographic primitives or provide high-level abstractions like traditional programming languages.
+While several MPC frameworks have been proposed~\cite{SPDZ,oblivC,scale-mamba,lu2019honeybadgermpc,aby,securenn,jiff,mpyc,zhang2013picco,ezpc,rastogi2014wysteria,liu2015oblivm,CBMC-GC,emp-toolkit,oblivC}, they either provide low-level cryptographic primitives or high-level abstractions like traditional programming languages, but not both.
 The low-level frameworks provide high degrees of customized protocol execution, but the users are generally expected to be experts in either one or both of cryptography and optimizing circuits.
 These MPC frameworks provide little or no type safety to prevent semantic errors, and it is difficult to write applications in a way that is portable across different protocols.
-The high-level frameworks provide traditional programming abstractions that hide the data-oblivious nature of secure computations from programmers.
-But these frameworks are tied to only one or a few protocols and their compilation procedures -- from high-level abstractions to low-level primitives -- are not easy to extend to perform application specific optimizations~\cite{oblivC}.
+The high-level frameworks provide traditional programming abstractions that hide the data-oblivious nature of secure computation from programmers.
+But these frameworks are tied to only one or a few protocols and their compilation procedures -- from high-level abstractions to low-level primitives -- are not easy to extend to perform application-specific optimizations~\cite{oblivC}.